holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/04_hexadecimal/lesson_plan.md

     - Binary and decimal
     - Go through a few TILs
     - Do a few sample problems on the board
-- Today going to do Hexadecimal
+- Today going to do hexadecimal
     - Why hexadecimal
         - 6 + 10
     - What symbols to represent hexadecimal numbers bigger than 9?